 In dolphins the homolog of the primate hand is the pectoral fin.
-The fin has undergone several important morphological changes including a transition from bone to soft cartilaginous tissue, elongated digits with additional joints (hyperphalangy), atrophied triceps, immobilization of most of the joints, and lack of most connective tissue structures (16).
-These alterations to the forelimb allow for different properties and functions associated with locomotion in water, such as increased lift, reduced drag, and the ability of execute turns and braking (17).
-However, recent studies indicate that fins are also used in "flipper rubbing," which involves the physical contact between one dolphin's fin and another dolphin's body or fin and likely has important social functions (18).
+The fin has undergone several important morphological changes including a transition from bone to soft cartilaginous tissue, elongated digits with additional joints (hyperphalangy), atrophied triceps, immobilization of most of the joints, and lack of most connective tissue structures (Cooper et al., 2007).
+These alterations to the forelimb allow for different properties and functions associated with locomotion in water, such as increased lift, reduced drag, and the ability of execute turns and braking (Reidenberg, 2007).
+However, recent studies indicate that fins are also used in "flipper rubbing," which involves the physical contact between one dolphin's fin and another dolphin's body or fin and likely has important social functions (Dudzinski et al., 2009).

 Finally, in bats, the wing is the homolog of the hand and fin.
 Digits 2-5 form the wing, and digit 1 is unattached from the rest of the wing and used for climbing.
-Although bats have little to no ability to grip or manipulate objects with this highly derived structure, wings are of course well adapted for self-propelled flight (see ref.
-19 for review).
+Although bats have little to no ability to grip or manipulate objects with this highly derived structure, wings are of course well adapted for self-propelled flight [see Zook (2007) for review].
 Between the elongated digits, elastin-collagen bands or membranes have evolved.
-These are covered with small, specialized receptor assemblies, termed touch domes, which are exquisitely sensitive to very small changes in air pressure (20).
-These structures are thought to be used for sensing wing membrane strain during sharp turns, monitoring boundary layer airflow, and locating, tracking, and assisting in the transfer of wing-captured prey to the mouth (19).
+These are covered with small, specialized receptor assemblies, termed touch domes, which are exquisitely sensitive to very small changes in air pressure (Sterbing-D'Angelo et al., 2011).
+These structures are thought to be used for sensing wing membrane strain during sharp turns, monitoring boundary layer airflow, and locating, tracking, and assisting in the transfer of wing-captured prey to the mouth (Zook, 2007).